Project-Aeon/docs/aigc-api.md

     }
   ],
-  "location_prompt": "in a professional photography studio", "person_prompt": "a confident photographer in casual clothing with camera equipment" }
+  "location_prompt": "in a professional photography studio", "person_prompt": "a confident photographer in casual clothing with camera equipment", "animation_prompt": "dynamic camera angles with creative artistic movements" }
 ```